Have you considered accepting insurance for your private practice but talked yourself out of it for the following reasons:

 - Tutorial Videos

 BONUS!
 Receive a free webinar, Branding Bootcamp for Dietitians, with purchase

 Participants who purchase the Dietitian Reimbursement Toolkit are eligible to become an affiliate for this and other courses and programs offered by Mandy Enright, MS, RDN, RYT

 Mandy Enright, MS, RDN, RYT is the owner of Team with ME: Nutrition & Fitness Consulting, LLC, a communications and corporate wellness company based at the Jersey Shore.
-She’s the creator and author of the couples’ nutrition blog & podcast Nutrition Nuptials, featured in Bridal Guide and Inside Weddings.
+She is known as the FOOD + MOVEMENT® Dietitian where she promotes eating and exercise in a fun and engaging manner to busy professionals.
 As a former advertising executive, Mandy combines her business expertise with nutrition knowledge to coach her dietitian colleagues towards their business goals.
 After seeing a need in the industry for more business education, Mandy launched The BAR Method in 2017, a hybrid e-course that trains dietitians in the areas of Branding, Advertising, and Relationship Building skills.
 Mandy is a regular contributor to Today’s Dietitian magazine RD Lounge blog, where she specializes in writing about business skills for dietitians.
 She currently serves as the Media Representative for NJ Academy of Nutrition & Dietetics and is the Reimbursement Representative for Nutrition Entrepreneurs DPG of the Academy of Nutrition & Dietetics.
 When not changing face of the nutrition industry, Mandy is also an avid fitness enthusiast who holds certifications in yoga, stand up paddleboard yoga, aerial yoga, and kickboxing.To learn more about Mandy, visit www.mandyenright.com.